 “Advertising is all about Unleashing Desire!”

-Bowing in response to the laughter, the instructor surveyed the room, arms crossed on his chest.
+After the laughter, he surveyed the room, arms crossed on his chest.
 “Seriously.
 What do you think are the two things that people desire most?” he asked.
+Someone snorted.

 “Do you suppose,” he asked “that people don’t really want money itself?
 That maybe they really want what money represents to them?”

-Tapping the marker on the flipchart for emphasis he stated clearly; “Every.
-Single.
-Thing.
-Humans.
-Do – stems from one of these two primal desires.”
+Tapping the marker on the flipchart for emphasis he stated clearly; “Every–single–thing–humans–do – stems from one of our primal desires.”

-He went on to explain that if an ad focuses on primal desires, it is more successful than if it just talks about product features.
-And, an ad that elicits emotion based on a primal desire is one powerhouse of an ad!
+He went on to explain that if an ad focuses on primal desires, it will be more successful than if it just talks about features.
+An ad that elicits emotion based on a primal desire is a powerhouse ad!

-He explained that “You can afford the house of your dreams” is better than “Affordable mortgages”.
+He explained that “Stop the pain” sells better than than “The best headache remedy”.
+That “You can afford the house of your dreams” is better than “Affordable mortgages”.

 He asked us to open the newspaper and find six ads that did not address a primal need.
 And rewrite them so they do.

-Do you want to write copy, sales pages and ads that sell?
-Really sell?
+Do you want to write ads or copy that will sell?
 Look for ads that don’t address a primal desire.
 Attach each ad to a piece of paper.
-Underneath the ad, rewrite it so it addresses a primal desire.
+Rewrite it so it addresses a primal desire.